kinoubenkyou/code-bebop/content/2018-10-10-the_classy_and_the_static_in_python.md

 # <bound method Human.class_m of <class '__main__.Human'>>
 ```

-Class methods can be referenced from both the instances and the class.
+Class methods can be accessed from both the instances and the class.

 ```python
 print(weeb.class_m)